Dermatophagia: Behavior

 People with dermatophagia chew their skin out of compulsion, and can do so on a variety of places on their body.
 Those with dermatophagia typically chew the skin surrounding their fingernails and joints.
-They also chew on the inside of their mouth, cheeks, and/or lips, causing blisters in and outside of the mouth.
+They also chew on the bottom of their feet/toes, inside of their mouth, cheeks, and/or lips, causing blisters in and outside of the mouth.
 If the behavior is left unchecked for an extended period, calluses may start to develop where most of the biting is done.

 Skin chewing can be bolstered by times of apprehension and other unpleasant events.
 Blisters in particular can cause a feeling of desire to pull or bite off the affected skin and nails (since the skin is dead, thus easily pulled off), which could be detrimental, causing infection.
 Another disorder, known as excoriation disorder, the repetitive action of uncontrollably picking at one's skin, can sometimes accompany dermatophagia.
 Dermatophagia differs from excoriation disorder in that the repetitive motion affected persons partake in is the biting of the skin.
 People who have dermatophagia can also be prone to infection as when they bite their fingers so frequently, they make themselves vulnerable to bacteria seeping in and causing infection.
 Dermatophagia can be considered a "sister" disorder to trichophagia, which involves compulsively biting and eating one's hair.